Jeyaveera Cinkaiariyan

 Until this defeat all southern kings were paying tribute to the Aryachakravartis.
 He or his successor is credited with having left behind an inscription in the South Indian Hindu temple Rameswaram about renovating its sanctum sanctorum.
 It indicated the stones for the renovations were shipped from the city of Trincomalee in present-day eastern Sri Lanka.
 Most of the inscriptions on the base of the sanctum were either destroyed or removed during a suit between the priests and the Raja of Ramnad in 1866.

-He composed as a chronicle in verse the traditional history of the Koneswaram temple, entitled "Dakshina Kailasa Puranam", known today as the Sthala Puranam of Koneshwaram Temple.
+He composed as a chronicle in verse the traditional history of the Koneswaram temple, entitled "Dakshina Kailasha Puranam", known today as the Sthala Puranam of Koneshwaram Temple.